French Revolutionary Legion: French Revolutionary Legion

 Edmond-Charles Genêt, the French ambassador to the United States, created the French Revolutionary Legion in response to outrage against Spain.
 Genêt hoped to rally the ethnic French of the western United States, as well as traditional French allies among the Native American nations.
 Genêt sent André Michaux and two French artillery officers to Kentucky and commissioned George Rogers Clark as "Major General in the Armies of France and Commander-in-chief of the French Revolutionary Legion on the Mississippi River".
 Clark began to organize a campaign to seize New Madrid, St. Louis, Natchez, and New Orleans, in Louisiana, in order to gain free navigation on the Mississippi River.
+He also planned to add the "fair star of Canada".
 Genêt dispatched the Little Democrat to establish a blockade at New Orleans.
 Clark won the tacit support of Kentucky governor Isaac Shelby, who when pressed by the Washington administration to arrest Clark, responded with doubts that he had "any legal authority to restrain or to punish them."
 Thomas Jefferson officially protested the Legion's violation of U.S. neutrality, but suggested that the campaign would be in the best interests of the United States.
 Clark advertised in the Centinel of the Northwest Territory that anyone who served with the French Legion would be granted 1,000 to 3,000 acres of conquered lands, depending on the years of service; and all plunder would be divided.
 Clark was able to raise two infantry regiments, and was prepared to launch his campaign when it was cancelled by another French official.